Student movements in Uganda: 2016 Kasese Massacre

 In November 2016, protests erupted in the Rwenzururu region of Uganda, most violently in the city of Kasese.
-Historically the Rwenzururu region was unstable, especially in the early 1960s culminating in the massacre of Kongo and Amba civilians by Toora military forces.
+Historically the Rwenzururu region was unstable, especially in the early 1960s culminating in the massacre of Kongo and Amba civilians by Tooro military forces.
 In 2008, Rwenzururu was officially recognized as a kingdom in the eyes of the Ugandan government.
 However, following recognition by the government inter-kingdom conflict between the Kongo and Amba groups accelerated.
 In early 2016, there were conflicts over politics and local election results and approximately 30 people died.

 In November 2016, according to the Human Rights watch, "the military and police attacked the kingdom's administration offices and the palace compound."
 Popular protests erupted through Kasese, and according to the Human Rights Watch over 100 people were killed by the Ugandan government.
 Among the victims were a 17-year-old student working at the government building.
 Students throughout Uganda protested the massacre, and it was added to a bill of grievances brought by students and teachers at Makerere during strikes in the summer of 2016.